PyPO-dev/PyPO/paper/paper.md

 Simulations are performed using either geometrical optics (GO) or the equivalent surface current approach, belonging to the field of physical optics (PO) [@Balanis:1989].
 The GO and PO calculations are performed using libraries written in C++ and CUDA, allowing for multi-threading and GPU acceleration.
 Common figures of merit, such as aperture efficiency and half-power beamwidth, can be calculated and used for quantitative analysis of the designed system.
-Input beam patterns can be selected from a range of models, such as Gaussian beams, point sources and uniform sources.
+Input beam patterns can be selected from a range of models, such as Gaussian beams, point sources and uniform current distributions.
 Custom beam patterns can also be imported to, for example, model the propagation of measured beam patterns through simulated optical systems.

 `PyPO` can be used through either a scripting-based approach, where simulations are defined in Python scripts, or through the graphical user interface (GUI).